postman-cs/cs-cli/README.md

 - Ensure you're logged into Gong in a supported browser
 - Try refreshing your Gong session in the browser
 - Check browser permissions for cookie access

-### Rate Limiting
-- The tool includes automatic retry logic with exponential backoff
-- Reduce concurrency if experiencing rate limits: `GONG_HTTP_CONCURRENCY=20`

-### HTTP/3 Issues
-If you experience connection issues, HTTP/3 can be disabled by setting the debug flag or modifying config defaults.

-## Architecture

-The tool is built with a clean architecture:
-- **Authentication**: Multi-browser cookie extraction with CSRF token management
-- **HTTP Client**: High-performance client pool with intelligent retry logic
-- **API Layer**: Gong API clients for library and transcript extraction
-- **Formatters**: Markdown generation with rich formatting
-- **CLI**: User-friendly command-line interface

-## Contributing

-This is a standalone extraction from a larger Gong pipeline project, optimized for team calls extraction specifically.

-## License

-MIT License